 The simple goitre is caused by less secretion of thyroid hormone due to the deficiency of iodine in the diet.
 The thyroid gland enlarges to secrete more hormone and results in goitre.

 In exophthalmic goitre, the thyroid gland enlarges due to the presence of cancer or the formation of nodules in the thyroid gland.
 The enlarged gland is overactive and secretes large amounts of thyroid hormone.
 The main symptom is the bulging of eyeballs also known as exophthalmos.
 This disease is also known as Grave’s disease.
 It occurs more often in females.
 It is an autoimmune disorder where a person produces antibodies that mimic the action of TSH.

 Causes of Thyroid Goiters

 Iodine Deficiency and Autoimmune Disorders

 Hashimoto’s thyroiditis is the next most common cause in countries that use iodized salt.
-Goiter could also result in cyanide poisoning which is particularly common in tropical countries where people like eating cyanide-rich cassava root in staple food.
+Goitre could also result in cyanide poisoning which is particularly common in tropical countries where people like eating cyanide-rich cassava root in staple food.